-The project covers an area of 53 km2, and is located close to modern infrastructure only ~18km from the township of Tumut, New South Wales.
-Bogong is located 60km south east of DevEx’s nearby Junee Project, further strengthening the Company’s newly diversified focus and regional holding.
+The 100%-owned project covers an area of 53 km2, and is located close to modern infrastructure only ~18km from the township of Tumut, New South Wales.
+Bogong is located 60km south east of DevEx’s nearby Junee Project, further strengthening the Company’s copper-gold exploration strategy in NSW.

-Figure 1: The Bogong Project is strategically located within the Lachlan Fold Belt of New South Wales and south-east of the Company’s Junee Project.
+Figure 1: The Bogong Copper-Gold Project is strategically located within the Lachlan Fold Belt of New South Wales and south-east of the Company’s Junee Copper-Gold Project.

-DevEx’s field mapping and rock chip sampling in the area surrounding the historical Bogong Copper Mine has returned individual values of up to 10% copper and 0.47g/t gold with mineralisation extending over 500 metres of strike (Figure 2).
+Follow-up field mapping and rock chip sampling in the area has identified significant copper sulphides (chalcopyrite and bornite) associated with a porphyry intrusion, with assays of up to 10% copper and 0.47g/t gold with mineralisation extending over 500 metres of strike (see ASX Announcement – 1st August 2019).

 The Company considers that the Bogong Project is largely untested for economic deposits of copper and gold mineralisation.
-The broad widths of mineralisation intersected historically, and the association with a porphyry host rock, are all seen as positive indicators for the potential for a significant copper system.
+Collectively, the historical intercepts, the presence of bornite and chalcopyrite from surface and the association with a porphyry host rock, are all seen as positive indicators for the potential to discover a significant copper-gold system.

 For the further project information, please view our latest Investor Presentation.